-- A. Trend data is used to help select curriculum.
-Teachers review data and complete a survey related to best practices rating which are highly critical to meeting the needs of students.
+A. Trend data is used to help determine effectiveness and select curriculum.
+Teachers review data and best practices which are highly critical to meeting the needs of students.
 In the curriculum review process, these priorities are used to rate materials.
-Trend data is also used to evaluate the effectiveness of the Core curriculum as a whole and on supporting subgroups. - B. Trend data is used to identify professional development needs.
+Trend data is also used to evaluate the effectiveness of the Core curriculum as a whole and on supporting subgroups (Program Effectiveness).

+- B. Trend data is used to identify professional development needs.
 For example: - a.
-Low scores on early reading assessments, led to the decision to focus on Science of Reading (SOR)

-training as a long-term approach.
+Low scores on early reading assessments, led to the decision to focus on Science of Reading (SOR) training as a long-term approach and monthly staff development sessions with K-3 staff during the 2021-22 school year.